-If you answered a big fat no, then keep avoid like the plague…
+If you answered a big fat no, then avoid like the plague…

 [clickToTweet tweet=”If your web designer’s website looks lame, expect the same result for yours” quote=”If your web designer’s website looks lame, expects the same result for yours”]

 #3.
-Their sales page looks like it was put together by a five year old
+Their web design service landing page looks like it was put together by a five-year-old

-A sales page should welcome you as an individual person with an individual problem.
-It should demand your attention.
+The sales page should welcome you as an individual person with an individual problem or idea.
+It should demand your complete attention.

-All of this should be presented in a nicely designed page, accompanied by some great visual content that leaves you saying: “Wow I need this web designer”.
+All of this should be presented in a nicely designed sales page, accompanied by some beautiful visual content that leaves you saying: “Wow I need this web designer for my next project”.

-Communication is absolute critical when it comes to working with a web designer, especially when you need them to clearly understand your goals, visions and strategies with your new website project.
+Communication is super critical when it comes to working with a web designer, especially when you need them to clearly understand your visions and goals with your new website project.

-If you find a designer that sends you an email once a fortnight, then you’re one unlucky individual is all I can say.
+If you find a designer that sends you an email once a fortnight, then you’re one unlucky individual, that is all I can say.

 A good web designer will always arrange a consultation over the phone or Skype when you first make contact with them.
-And they’ll have a lot of questions to ask you as well.
+And, most importantly, a good designer will listen to you and have a lot of questions to ask you as well.

-Now respectfully not all web designers will offer copywriting.
-However if you’re asking them to build you a website in an industry they might be familiar in, they may well include copywriting in their design service.
+Now, respectfully, not all web designers will offer copywriting services.
+However, if you’re asking them to build you a website in an industry they might be familiar with, they may well be able to provide copywriting services.

-And again, from a client’s point of view, not every client will want their designer to create copy for their site.
-Often if it’s niche specific, they’ll want to create copy themselves, or hire someone who knows the industry well enough to write compelling copy for them.
+From a client’s point of view, not every client will want their designer to create copy for their site.
+Often, if it’s niche specific, they’ll want to create copy themselves or hire someone who knows the industry well enough to write compelling copy for them.

 #7.
 They won’t produce a wireframe for you